gabriele-andolina/summer-of-code-hackathon/README.md

 # 1. UX
 [Go to the top](#table-of-contents)

 The main focus for the Trail Pals website was to make it intuitive and easy to navigate.
-It is targeted at people in the Dublin vicinity.
+It is targeted at people in the vicinity of Dublin.
 Whether you are an experienced or novice hiker, Trail Pals has a trail for you.